What hybrid will prove as economical as a diesel?

 Related models

-Very efficient hybrid hatch with surprisingly upmarket interior.
-Good to drive, too, while standard equipment levels are generous.
+Very efficient hybrid hatchback with a surprisingly upmarket interior.
+Good to drive, too.
+Standard equipment levels are generous.